- Maricela Ayala on running her business, Maricela's Cafe.

 . . .

-asked me where I wanted to go,
+asked me where I wanted to go, I said,

 'Aw, hells.
 I gotta go back to Texas!'"